The National Auctioneers Association provides auction professionals with eight different designations.

 These auction professionals are experts who understand the estate process from all perspectives.
 CES professionals provide families with complete and unparalleled service to reduce stress and uncertainty in dealing with estates.
 They help ensure legal and financial requirements are addressed correctly and the estate property is presented and sold in the most beneficial manner.

-Graduate Personal Property Appraiser (GPPA)
+Graduate Personal Property Appraiser (GPPA) and Master Personal Property Appraiser (MPPA)

 These professionals complete extensive training and know the methodology required to appraise personal property in compliance with the Uniform Standards of Professional Appraisal Practice (USPAP).
 In addition to the GPPA training, Master Personal Property Appraiser (MPPA) professionals have completed asset-specific training and have greater experience in personal property appraisal.